-Email: dshayden [at] csail [dot] mit [dot] edu tools I build aim to make new experimental designs possible from what once what once were observational studies.
+Email: dshayden [at] csail [dot] mit [dot] edu automated interventions, my tools will make new experimental designs possible what once were observational studies.

 Broadly, my research interests are in interpretable machine learning and computer vision, with special focus on Bayesian nonparametrics applied to time-series, distributions on manifolds and using uncertainty to guide decision making, analysis and experimental design.

 Sequential Bayesian Experimental Design with Variable Cost Structure